-- MCP's bypass this Dependency facility - The EVACUATE control bypasses this Dependency facility - The dissipation and reset timeouts are fixed, not programmable. - The total Dependency A Inhibit time = dissipation timeout + reset timeout = 60 seconds - ➤ The Dependency Delay Timeout is configurable to be a minimum 1 minute and a maximum 29 minutes allowing the first alarm state to be automatically cancelled within 30 minutes of the receipt of the first alarm signal. - ➤ The Dependency A zone configuration and associated Dependency Delay Timeout are configurable and viewable from within the access level 3 Programming menu at the panel or via LoopMaster
+- MCP's bypass this Dependency facility - > The dissipation and reset timeouts are fixed, not programmable. - The total Dependency A Inhibit time = dissipation timeout + reset timeout = 60 seconds - ➤ The Dependency Delay Timeout is configurable to be a minimum 1 minute and a maximum 29 minutes allowing the first alarm state to be automatically cancelled within 30 minutes of the receipt of the first alarm signal. - ➤ The Dependency A zone configuration and associated Dependency Delay Timeout are configurable and viewable from within the access level 3 Programming menu at the panel or via LoopMaster

-Zone Configuration: Dependency B:
+Dependency B: Zone Configuration